-The aim of this research area is to contribute to new knowledge that can be used in the development of food from grain or other plant-based raw materials along with packaging solutions.
-The area spans the entire chain from production of raw material to end consumer.
-The research supported should embrace sustainability, innovation and profitability.
-Ahead of this year’s call for proposals, we are particularly interested in the specific areas described below.
+The aim of this research area is to contribute to knowledge that can be used in the development of food from grain or other plant-based raw material along with packaging solutions.
+The area frames research that deals with anything from raw material to consumption.
+The Foundation supports research that embrace sustainability, innovation and profitability.
+Ahead of this year’s call for proposals, we are particularly interested in the specific areas listed below.

-We are looking for projects that result in new knowledge that can support the development of good, healthy and innovative food based on grain or legumes.
-The market for different protein rich vegetable based food is growing.
+We are looking for projects that generate knowledge that can support the development of good, healthy and innovative food based on grains or legumes.
+The market for different protein rich plant based food is growing.
 Here, we see a need for research that focuses on both positive and negative health effects.
-For example, not only the consumption of grain products as part of a healthy diet, but also the connection between individual factors such as wholegrain, different grain fractions and the bioavailability of proteins from vegetable sources and the effects on metabolic syndrome, blood sugar and insulin regulation, bowl health and cognition.
-We expect that applications, where this is relevant, to take into consideration how such knowledge can be used to support future health claims.
+For example, not only the consumption of grain products as part of a healthy diet, but also the connection between individual factors such as wholegrain, different grain fractions and the bioavailability of proteins from plant based sources and the effects on metabolic syndrome, blood sugar and insulin regulation, bowl health and cognition.
+We expect that applications, where this is relevant, include consideration on how such knowledge can be used to support future health claims.*

 Improved bread quality

-The fractioning of grain and legumes for new ingredients
+The fractioning of grains and legumes for new ingredients